-- 14. The promotion of international peace and security will remain at the core of the work of the United Nations in 2016-2017.
-The persistence of conflicts, protracted as well as newly emerging, and new sources of insecurity in regions pose challenges to which the United Nations ought to respond.
-The absence of peace and the persistence and exacerbation of armed conflicts have devastating effects on civilian populations, drastically undermining countries' development efforts. - 15.
-The need for the Organization to provide peacekeeping support to many areas of the world continues to be critical in meeting the demand of increasingly complex operations that effectively contribute to advance the political reconciliation process and protection of civilians.
-In addition to the continued implementation of peacekeeping reform measures adopted in previous bienniums, the United Nations will augment its capacities through further enhanced partnership with contributing countries and by leveraging collaboration with regional organizations that can provide peacekeeping support. - 16.
-The prevention of conflict is the most cost-effective way of maintaining peace and security.
+14. The promotion of international peace and security will remain at the core of the work of the United Nations in the period 2018-2019.
+The persistence of conflicts, protracted as well as newly emerging, and new sources of insecurity pose challenges to which the United Nations ought to respond.
+The absence of peace and the persistence and exacerbation of armed conflicts have devastating effects on civilian populations, drastically undermining the development efforts of countries.

+15. The prevention of conflict is the most cost-effective way of maintaining peace and security.
 Ensuring that the United Nations has an effective platform for preventive diplomacy and is able to quickly and easily deploy its good offices in the prevention and resolution of disputes between and within nations is critical.
+Continued investment and attention to developing this dimension of the Organization's work will be necessary in the period 2018-2019.

+16. The need for the Organization to provide peacekeeping support to many areas of the world continues to be critical in meeting the demand of increasingly complex operations that effectively contribute to advance the political reconciliation process and protection of civilians.
+In addition to the continued implementation of peacekeeping reform measures adopted in previous bienniums, the United Nations will augment its capacities through continued efforts to strengthen peace operations and implementation of guidance from Member States in response to the recommendations of the High-level Panel on Peace Operations (A/70/95) and the agenda set forth in the report of the Secretary-General entitled "The future of peace operations: implementation of the recommendations of the High-level Independent Panel on Peace Operations" (A/70/357).

-Continued investment and attention to developing this dimension of the Organization's work will be necessary in 2016-2017. - 17.
-While conflict prevention and peacekeeping are critical, it is equally important to ensure that societies emerging from conflict do not relapse.
-In 2016-2017, the Organization will work to support the Peacebuilding Commission in its efforts to sustain peace in conflict-affected countries by garnering international support for nationally owned and led peacebuilding efforts and by implementing the recommendations emanating from the review of the peacebuilding architecture that will be conducted in 2015. - 18.
-The security environment for United Nations personnel has continued to deteriorate in many locations.
+17. While conflict prevention and peacekeeping are critical, it is equally important to ensure that societies emerging from conflict do not relapse.
+In the period 2018-2019, the Organization will work towards an integrated and coherent approach among relevant political, security, development and human rights actors within and outside of the United Nations system, including the Peacebuilding Commission, in efforts to reduce the risk of an outbreak, recurrence or continuation of violent conflict by garnering international support for peacebuilding priorities, strategies and activities that are nationally owned and led and by implementing the recommendations emanating from the review of the peacebuilding architecture that was concluded in early 2016.

+18. The security environment for United Nations personnel has continued to deteriorate in many locations.
 United Nations personnel have been exposed to increased diverse threats, including overt targeted asymmetric attacks by extremist groups.
-With its alarming rise in number, abduction remains a serious threat against personnel of the Organization with adverse impact on United Nations operations.
-Despite those threats, the Organization will continue its critical activities, including in ongoing crises and in areas of high risks.
-In the face of increasing demands on the United Nations in 2016-2017, the security and safety of United Nations personnel must be ensured in order to facilitate peacekeeping, humanitarian and development operations worldwide, in particular, in ongoing crises or areas where the populations need assistance from the United Nations. - 19.
-Peace and security are key to creating an environment in which economic recovery can flourish.
+Despite those threats, the Organization will continue its critical activities, including in ongoing crises and in areas of high risk.
+In the face of increasing demands on the United Nations in the period 2018-2019, the security and safety of United Nations personnel must be ensured in order to facilitate peacekeeping, humanitarian and development operations worldwide, in particular, in ongoing crises or areas where the populations need assistance from the United Nations.

+19. Peace and security are key to creating an environment in which economic recovery can flourish.
 In order to forward Africa's core development goals, the United Nations will need to enhance its support to strengthening security in Africa through close support to, and partnership with, the African Union and by establishing close collaborative relations with regional and subregional organizations.